Everything PR News

 WPP Public Relations History

-WPP is the world’s largest communications services group with 3,000 offices in 111 countries and employing over 170,000 people.
-The holding company was founded in 1985 and by 1988 it was listed on the NASDAQ Exchange in New York.
-By 1992, WPP was named the world’s top agency group by Advertising Age.
+WPP is the world's largest communications services group with thousands of offices across more than 100 countries.
+The holding company was founded in 1985 and listed on the NASDAQ Exchange in New York by 1988.
+By 1992, WPP was named the world's top agency group by Advertising Age.

 GCI Group